 All SBA loan programs require you to make a down payment.
 Though the requirements range from about 10 to 30 percent of the principal, the inability to make a large enough down payment can disqualify you from being approved.
 Fortunately, you can use other forms of funding to cover some or all your SBA loan down payment — including 401(k) Business Financing, also known as Rollovers for Business Startups (ROBS).

-Closing costs and fees for SBA Loans vary depending on the type of SBA Loan you use.
-With 7(a) loans, Guidant usually estimates about five percent of the project total as the closing cost.
+Closing costs and fees for SBA loans vary depending on the type of SBA loan you use.
+With 7(a) loans, Guidant usually estimates about 5% of the project total as the closing cost.
 However, your costs could be higher or lower depending on your lender and the type of project.

 The 5 C’s of SBA Loan Eligibility

 It’s key to be able to cover the down payment of an SBA Loan.
-Lenders don’t over 100 percent of your project cost, so they feel reassured knowing that you have a personal stake in the success of your business.
-The amount of down payment you’ll need depends on your business and the type of SBA Loan you’re applying for.
+When lenders don’t cover 100 percent of your project cost, they feel reassured knowing that you have a personal stake in the success of your business.
+The amount of down payment you’ll need depends on your business and the type of SBA loan you’re applying for.

 Your credit score and credit history play a role in your approval for SBA lending.
 Most lenders look at your personal and business FICO score.
-A 700+ personal score and 160 business score are typically the minimum requirements for SBA Loan approval.
+A 680+ personal score and 160 business score are typically the minimum requirements for SBA loan approval.
 Credit events, like a recent bankruptcy, can have a negative impact on your application.

-Capacity means how your business can generate income (or cash flow) to repay your SBA Loan.
-You and your spouse’s income, and the current/anticipated income from your business all play into the lender’s confidence about you making your monthly payments.
+Capacity means how your business will generate income (or cash flow) to repay your SBA loan.
+Your household income and the current/anticipated income from your business all play into the lender’s confidence in your ability to make your monthly payments.
 If you’re funding a new business, lenders put more weight on your outside income sources.
 If you’re purchasing an existing business, they’ll look at the business’s tax returns and recent financials.